Optimal Anchor Placement for Wireless Localization in Mixed LOS and NLOS Scenarios

 where

 The EFIM $\bm{\mathcal{I}_{\tau_1}^{[e]}}$ corresponding to the delay of the diffraction path can now be expressed, using Definition~\ref{def_EFIM}, as

 where,

 and this represents the loss in information due to overlapping paths.
-As the path overlap between MPCs $l_1,l_2$ approaches zero i.e. ,$\delta_{l_1,l_2} \to \infty$, the CRLB (obtained using Definition~\ref{def_crlb}) for estimating the range of the diffraction path converges to that of the single-path case.
-Thus when the path overlap is zero, the variance of the ranging estimate for the diffraction path between the $k^{\text{th}}$ anchor and the $n^{\text{th}}$ target satisfies the CRLB
+As the delay separation between MPCs $l_1$ and $l_2$ increases, i.e., as $\delta_{l_1,l_2} \to \infty$, the CRLB obtained using Definition~\ref{def_crlb} for estimating the range of the diffraction path converges to the corresponding single-path bound.
+This occurs because the information loss due to path overlap vanishes in the large-separation regime.
+Thus, when the MPCs are effectively resolvable, the variance of the ranging estimate for the diffraction path between the $k^{\text{th}}$ anchor and the $n^{\text{th}}$ target satisfies the CRLB

 Here, $\lambda_{k,n}$ is the \emph{ranging information weight}.
-As the multipath components become well separated, the information loss due to path overlap vanishes.
-Empirically, evaluating the CRLB versus path overlap at $50$, $100$, and $200\,\mathrm{MHz}$ shows that an overlap larger than $1/B$ is typically sufficient to treat this loss as negligible; i.e.,
+Empirically, evaluating the CRLB of the RMSE of the ranging error versus path overlap at $50$, $100$, and $200\mathrm{MHz}$ in \figref{fig_crlb_tof_estimation} shows that a delay separation larger than $1/B$ is typically sufficient to make the overlap-induced information loss negligible; i.e.,

-\begin{remark} Thus, for a sufficiently large fixed bandwidth, the accuracy of TOF-based ranging estimation depends solely on the SNR of the diffraction path \eqref{eq_SNR_diffraction_path} and is unaffected by the presence of the other MPCs. \end{remark}
+Lemma 1 gives the conditional delay FIM given the path gains.
+In a full-parameter model, the gains are nuisance parameters; however, for resolvable wideband paths, the ranging information reduces to that of the isolated first path and depends only on its effective bandwidth and SNR \cite{shenetal}.
+Thus, \eqref{eq_ranging_uncertainty_diffraction_path} remains valid for the isolated diffraction path even with unknown complex gain.
+For nonresolvable MPCs, $\lambda_{k,n}$ should instead be computed from the full-parameter EFIM \cite{shenetal}.

+\begin{remark} In the resolvable-path regime, i.e., $\delta_{l_1,l_2}\gg 1/B$, the ranging information for the isolated diffraction path depends only on its bandwidth and SNR, as captured by \eqref{eq_ranging_uncertainty_diffraction_path}.
+When paths overlap significantly, an overlap-aware EFIM is needed before generating the anchor-target dictionary in Remark~\ref{remark_anchor_node_dictionary}. \end{remark}